-The Board is updated and kept informed by the Company Secretaries of requirements such as updates on the latest developments in legislations and regulatory framework affecting the Group.
-All members of the Board, whether as a whole or in their individual capacity, have access to the advice and services of the Company Secretaries on all matters relating to the Group to assist them in the furtherance of their duties.
+The Board is updated and kept informed by the Company Secretaries of requirements such as restriction in dealing with the securities of the Company during closed periods and updates on the latest developments in legislations and regulatory framework affecting the Group.
+All members of the Board, whether as a whole or in their individual capacity, have access to the advice and services of the Company Secretaries on all matters relating to the Group to assist them in furtherance of their duties.

-Access to information and advice
+Access to information, advice and meeting materials